-25.1 An institution shall submit to the Central Bank a compliance statement specifying, in accordance with any relevant guideline issued by the Bank, whether the institution has complied with this Code during the period to which the statement relates.
+26.1 An institution shall submit to the Central Bank a compliance statement specifying, in accordance with any relevant guideline issued by the Bank, whether the institution has complied with this Code during the period to which the statement relates.
 This compliance statement shall be submitted to the Central Bank on an annual basis or with such other frequency as the Central Bank may notify to the institution from time to time.
-The first report will be for the year end 2011 and shall be submitted, with the institution's annual report.
+The report shall be submitted with the institution's annual report.
+Where an institution does not have a financial reporting period coinciding with the calendar year it may submit a compliance statement for the period of its financial year.
 In the event of the institution deviating materially from the Code, the compliance report shall include a report on any material deviations, advising of the background to the breach and the actual or proposed remedial action.

-Appendix 1 to the Corporate Governance Code ("The Code") Additional obligations on Major Institutions
+Appendix 1 to the Corporate Governance Code for Credit Institutions and Insurance Undertakings 2013 ("The Code")

+Additional obligations on High Impact designated institutions

-The following additional obligations apply to Major Institutions.
+The following additional obligations apply to High Impact designated institutions.
 The numerical references relate to those used throughout the Code.
-Major Institutions shall substitute these requirements for those contained in the Code.
+High Impact designated institutions shall substitute these requirements for those contained in the Code.

-7.0 Composition of the Board
+7. Composition of the Board

 - 7.1 The board of an institution shall be of sufficient size and expertise to oversee adequately the operations of the institution.
 The board shall have a minimum of seven directors.
-The board of a major institution shall consider whether a larger board is appropriate and shall record such considerations in writing.
+The board of a High Impact designated institution shall consider whether a larger board is appropriate and shall record such considerations in writing.
 In particular, the board should comprise sufficient representation by executive directors to ensure that it is not dominated by one individual executive. - 7.2 The board shall have a majority of independent non-executive directors (this may include the Chairman).
-However in the case of institutions that are subsidiaries of groups, the majority of the board may be group non-executive directors, provided that in all cases the subsidiary institution shall have at least three independent non-executive directors or such greater number as is required by the Central Bank.
-Group directors shall act critically and independently so as to exercise objective and independent judgement. - 7.7 The number of directorships held by directors of institutions shall be limited.
-The Central Bank requires that the number of directorships of credit institutions and insurance undertakings held by a director shall not exceed three where one of the directorships held is in a Major Institution.
-This restriction does not apply to multiple directorships within a financial services group.
+However in the case of institutions that are subsidiaries of groups the majority of the board may also be composed of group directors or a combination of group directors and independent non-executive directors, provided that in all cases the subsidiary institution shall have at least three independent non-executive directors or such greater number as is required by the Central Bank.
+Group directors shall act critically and independently so as to exercise objective and independent judgement. - 7.8 The number of directorships held by directors of institutions shall be limited.
+The Central Bank requires that the number of directorships of institutions held by a director shall not exceed three where one of the directorships held is in a High